structuredpath/InterposeKit/README.md

 ## Q&A

-### Why did Peter call it InterposeKit?
+### Why is it called InterposeKit?

+Peter originally wanted to go with _Interpose_, but [Swift had (and still has) a bug](https://github.com/swiftlang/swift/issues/43510) where using the same name for a module and a type can break things in certain scenarios.

 ### Why another Objective-C swizzling library?

+UIKit, AppKit, and other system frameworks written in Objective-C won’t go away and sometimes you still need to swizzle to fix bugs or tweak internal behavior.
+InterposeKit is meant as a rarely-needed tool for these cases, providing a simple, Swift-friendly API.

+### What the fork?

+This version of InterposeKit started as a fork of [Peter Steinberger’s original library](https://github.com/steipete/InterposeKit) but has since evolved into a significantly reworked and modernized version.
+The core ideas and underlying runtime techniques remain, but large parts of the Swift codebase were restructured and rewritten. <!-- To learn more about my motivation, see [my blog post](#). -->

 ### Can I hook Swift methods?
 And what about pure C functions?

-No. Peter had plans to experiment with [Swift method hooking](https://github.com/rodionovd/SWRoute) and hooking C functions via [`dyld_dynamic_interpose`](https://twitter.com/steipete/status/1258482647933870080), but neither made it into the library.
+No. Peter had plans to experiment with [Swift method hooking](https://github.com/rodionovd/SWRoute), [Swift dynamic function replacement](https://github.com/swiftlang/swift/pull/20333), and hooking C functions via [`dyld_dynamic_interpose`](https://twitter.com/steipete/status/1258482647933870080), but none made it into the library.
 And honestly, it doesn’t really fit the scope of this library anyway.

-### What the fork?
 ### Can I ship this?

+Modifying the internal behavior of system frameworks always carries risks.
+You should know what you’re doing, use defensive programming techniques, and assume that future OS updates might break your hooks.

+That said, InterposeKit is designed to be safe for production use.
+It includes guardrails that verify method state before applying or reverting hooks, helping catch unexpected conditions early.
+The focus is on simplicity and predictability, avoiding clever tricks that could introduce hidden side effects.

 ## Improvement Ideas